-The decoder works on a frequency of 18.75 kHz is therefore not only suitable for DC current but also for bell-shaped armature motors ((e.g. Faulhaber, Maxon, Escap) up to a permanent current of 1.2 A. Temporary higher currents up to 2 A are well tolerated.
+The decoder works on a frequency of 18,75 kHz and is therefore not only suitable for DC current but also for bell-shaped armature motors (e. g.
+Faulhaber, Maxon, Escap) up to a continuous current consumption of 0.8 A. Short-term higher motor currents up to 2 A are well tolerated.

+The decoder is also RailCom® and RailCom Plus® capable and is in command of ABC braking as well as ABC Slow Running.
 Setting of the motor characteristics is done via minimum, medium and maximum speed (simple characteristic) or via the extended characteristic with individual adjustments for 28 drive positions.

-The decoder has two headlight outputs depending upon direction of travel and (depending on decoder version) up to seven additional special function outputs.
+The decoder has two headlight outputs depending upon direction of travel and (depending on decoder version) up to four additional special function outputs.
 Over and above that, there are 3 sensor inputs, e.g. Reed Contacts or Hall Type Sensors on the decoder, two are in the SUSI-Interface with one as a solder pad.
 Slow moving extended shunting operations and the three possibilities in starting out and brake action delays can be set by function keys.